-The Foundational Studies Program is organized around eleven University Learning Outcomes (ULO’s) that guide the development of the courses students take throughout the undergraduate degree.
-ULO’s are organized by cluster and every Boise State graduate is expected to meet these outcomes, regardless of major or baccalaureate degree.
+Foundational Studies Program courses are organized around eleven University Learning Outcomes (ULOs).
+Every Boise State graduate is expected to meet these outcomes, regardless of major or baccalaureate degree.

 - Writing – Write effectively in multiple contexts, for a variety of audiences.